AmberELEC/website/docs/System-Sony-PlayStation.md

 There are a lot of extensions that are supported, and often multiple types are required together in order for emulation to work.
 Our recommended format for PlayStation roms is `.chd`, CHD files are compressed, so they take up less space, but unlike other compressed formats (such as `.pbp`), they still work with achievements.

 The most common format for PlayStation roms is `.cue+.bin`.
 These can be converted to `.chd` if desired, but will work just fine with AmberELEC.
-Please note that the `.cue` file is required, and the rom is incomplete without it.
-AmberELEC hides `.bin` files to prevent duplicate entries with the `.cue` file, so the game will not show up or play without a `.cue` file.
+Please note that the `.cue` file is required, and the rom is incomplete without it. `.cue+.bin` games should always be launched by their `.cue` file, otherwise the game may be missing some audio.
 If you have a `.bin` file without a `.cue` file, it's recommended that you delete it and source a complete rom (since the rom may be broken in other ways), but you can also use the [DuckStation Cue Maker](https://www.duckstation.org/cue-maker/) to make a `.cue` file that matches your `.bin`.

 ### Playlists for multidisk games (m3u)